ThatChemical5117/Makefiles/README.md

 These make files are for use in c++ projects.
 Can be used in c but would need to be modified

 For use in
+- Small projects
-- Multiple projects in one work space
+- Multiple projects that share a working directory
-- Projects that link to each other
+- Multiple projects that need to link to each other

-This project does not deal with multiple compile targets and cross compiling
+These make files scale with the projects with automatic source detection and dependency generation.

 ### Usage